Tesla Model X interior & comfort

 Another expensive option is the Premium Upgrades Package, which brings heated seats all round and a ‘medical-grade’ air-filtration system, as well as a heated steering wheel and windscreen wiper defroster.
 It even includes a ‘self-presenting’ front door, which opens as you walk up to the car with the key in your pocket.

-‘Enhanced Autopilot’ costs £4,700 and brings semi-autonomous driving capability.
-So equipped, the car can change lanes, overtake slower traffic, and even pull on to slip roads according to the navigation route being followed.
-There’s even a full self-driving capability that can be enabled for a further £2,800 – tell the car your destination and it'll drive you right there, according to Tesla.
+Full Self Driving Capability is an extra £4,900: tell the car your destination and it'll drive you right there, according to Tesla.
 However, while the system is apparently “ready to go”, it’s not yet approved for use on public roads and isn’t likely to be in the near future.

 Infotainment, apps & sat nav

 The vast, portrait-mounted touchscreen in the Tesla Model X is a real showstopper.
 It looks great and responds quite quickly, while thanks to its size you’ll be more likely to use it for standard internet browsing when appropriate.
 It is, after all, essentially a huge tablet with most of the functions that a tablet offers.